 Is It Time To Redefine Housing Market Equilibrium?

-Since my first day in the real estate industry, I understood that real estate market equilibrium is reached when there is six months supply of homes.
+Since my first day in the real estate industry, I understood that the real estate market equilibrium is reached when there is six months supply of homes.

 This definition is very important, as builders and bankers use this measurement as a rule of thumb to determine whether or not a local market needs more inventory.